treellama/shapefusion/trunk/README.txt

 source directory.
 When compilation is complete, simply run the 'shapefusion' executable (you can put it anywhere in your PATH).

-On MacOS X you should be able to use the provided Xcode project in the osx-build directory.
-You'll need both the MacOS X developer tools and wxWidgets.
+On MacOS X you should be able to use the provided Xcode project (ShapeFusion.xcodeproj).
+You'll need both the MacOS X developer tools and wxWidgets (which will take some time to build).
+Once in the ShapeFusion Xcode project, before building you must change the WX_SRC_ROOT variable to point to your wxWidgets source directory.
 Note that MacOS X binary builds are released together with each source release: they should work out-of-the-box without the need to install anything else.
 In case you're wondering why they are so large in size, it is because they carry the whole wxWidgets code linked statically.

 Overview of the Shapes editor window
 ------------------------------------